← Back to Blog

 1. Secure Signing (EIP-712 Standard)

-Trueshot follows EIP-712, a blockchain standard that ensures signatures are both human-readable (making them verifiable off-chain), and protected against replay attacks (so they can't be reused fraudulently)
+Trueshot follows EIP-712, a blockchain standard that ensures signatures are human-readable (verifiable off-chain) and protected against replay attacks (can't be reused fraudulently).

-Each mint request is signed using the following structure:
+Each mint request is signed using this structure:

 solidity